jgkme/Add-Remote-Torrent/README.md

 We are working on a feature to make this process easier by allowing you to report issues directly from the extension.

 ## Changelog
+*   **v0.3.10 (2025-08-18):**
+    *   **Security:** Fixed multiple cross-site scripting (XSS) vulnerabilities in the options page where user-provided data was not properly sanitized before being rendered.
+This hardens the extension against malicious data injection in the URL mapping and tracker rules lists.
 *   **v0.3.9 (2025-08-18):**
     *   **Fixed:** Resolved an issue where torrent links on a page were not being detected or intercepted due to a `ReferenceError` in the content script.
 On-page link catching should now work correctly again.
 *   **v0.3.8 (2025-08-16):**